 Teacher Education Applicants

-All candidates for admission to education programs are required to pass the Illinois Certification Testing System (ICTS) Test of Academic Proficiency (formerly known as the Illinois Test of Basic Skills) as a criterion for admission.
-The ICTS website contains additional information concerning test dates, registration, and links to study guides.
+All candidates for admission to education programs are required to pass the Test of Academic Proficiency as a criterion for admission.
+The ILTS website contains additional information concerning test dates, registration, and links to study guides.
 When registering for the test, indicate that test results be reported to the University of Illinois at Urbana-Champaign (Illinois code = 052).
 Test scores must be reported by the time of application to the program.